kc0bfv/autophugo/README.md

 **PLEASE NOTE**

+On 23 Jan 2020 subalbum and noalbum support no longer requires specifying a `type` in the metadata.
+Furthermore, images and subalbums can be mixed within albums - including on the homepage (although mixing can be confusing for users).
+Simply build an `assets` directory structure by placing images and directories wherever you want, then mirror the directory structure in `content`.

 On 19 Dec 2020 `albumthumb` file paths work differently.
 You must specify the path relative to the assets directory.
 So - where before the `fish/_index.md` example content specified `fish_02.jpg` as the `albumthumb`, now it specifies `fish/fish_02.jpg`.
 I apologize for the breaking change, but it really should've worked this way from the start.
 It brings things in-line with the resources src, and the subalbum path specifications.

 ## Installation